Skip to Main Content

 • Do not include spiritual text references in a bibliography.

-• If your essay will be citing heavily from spiritual texts, refer to the section on Sacred Works in R.M.
-Ritter Oxford Style Manual (Oxford: OUP, 2003) for further information.
+• If your essay will be citing heavily from spiritual texts, refer to the section on Sacred Texts starting page 145 in New Hart's Rules (2nd edn, Oxford: OUP, 2014) for further information.

 Footnotes